-11. A maximum of one remediation attempt on any rotation component will be offered.
-If a student fails a supplemental assessment, a sub-committee consisting of the Clerkship Chair (or designate), the site departmental Clerk coordinator, and a site Coordinator from a different discipline will meet to determine a course of action, which may include either (1) a supplemental assessment, or (2) a FAILED rotation.
+Please note that a maximum of one remediation on any rotation component will be offered.
+If a student fails a supplemental assessment, a sub-committee consisting of the Clerkship Chair (or designate), the site coordinator/director, and a site coordinator from a different discipline will meet to determine a course of action, which may include either (1) an additional supplemental assessment, or (2) a failed rotation.